rreusch2/parleyapp/parleyapp_implementation_plan.md

-ParleyApp AI System Implementation Plan
+Predictive Play AI System Implementation Plan

-This document outlines a comprehensive implementation plan to enhance the ParleyApp's AI system, addressing current limitations and building a robust, data driven sports betting application.
+This document outlines a comprehensive implementation plan to enhance the Predictive Play's AI system, addressing current limitations and building a robust, data driven sports betting application.
 The plan is structured into four phases, each with specific objectives, detailed tasks, and estimated timelines.

 Phase 1: Data Layer Foundation